thismatters/django-operator/README.md

-# MP Operator
+# Django Operator

-A [Kubernetes operator](https://github.com/cncf/tag-app-delivery/blob/main/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md) for Money Positive.
+A [Kubernetes operator](https://github.com/cncf/tag-app-delivery/blob/main/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md) for a Django stack including Celery, django-celery-beat, and redis.

-Provides a `MoneyPositive` CRD which:
+Provides a `Django` CRD which:
 * Coordinates deployment of app
   * creates ingresses for app
   * creates certs for app